Instrument/map-dive/README.md

 A detailed explaination of the architecture [can be found here](https://github.com/Instrument/map-dive/blob/master/docs/architecture.md "Architecture").

+Instrucitons for using the editor [can be found here](https://github.com/Instrument/map-dive/blob/master/docs/editor.md "Dive Editor").

 Installing Map Dive on a Liquid Galaxy
 --------------------------------------

 Please note, the following instructions are specific to the Liquid Galaxy hardware and software configuration.
 The Map Dive game will work just fine on a single computer, but most of the UI overlay content will look really bad if the screen size is not set to 1080x1920 (HD in portrait configuration).

 Server